On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild homology of mod

-In Section \ref{section 2}, we reviewed the construction that takes a decreasingly filtered commutative monoid $I$ in $\mathfrak{S}$ as input and produces a May-type spectral sequence
+In Section \ref{section 2}, we reviewed the construction that takes a decreasingly filtered commutative monoid $I$ in $\Sp$ as input and produces a May-type spectral sequence

-for any connective generalized homology theory $E$, which we we call the $E$-THH-May spectral sequence.
-Also, in Section \ref{section 2} we produced a Whitehead-type decreasingly filtered commutative monoid in $\mathfrak{S}$, denoted $\mathbb{J}$, associated to a cofibrant commutative ring spectrum model for $p$-complete connective image of J, which we denote $j$.
+for any connective generalized homology theory $E$, which we we call the $E$ topological Hochschild-May spectral sequence.
+Here, the second grading keeps track of the May filtration.
+Also, in Section \ref{section 2} we produced a Whitehead-type decreasingly filtered commutative monoid in $\Sp$, denoted $\mathbb{J}$, associated to a cofibrant commutative ring spectrum model for $p$-complete connective image of J, which we denote $j$.
 We therefore have a spectral sequence

 The purpose of this section is to compute this spectral sequence in the case $E=V(1)$.